-The greatest roads are always complemented with challenging bends and breathtaking views!
+The greatest roads are always complemented by biking to Ladakh with challenging bends and breathtaking views !
 These roads might have tacky twists and turns but give immense pleasure once we conquer them!
 Here is a list of 8 beautiful roads in India:

 1. Zoji La Pass:

 The Zozila or Zojila Pass is one of the most significant mountain passes in India and it lies in the midst of Leh, in the Western Himalayan Mountain Ranges and Srinagar, on the Indian National highway connecting Leh and Srinagar.
 The pass experiences heavy snowfall and hence remains closed during winter.
 The roads are long, narrow at parts and snowed up in others, which increases the thrill of driving along the roads.
 This highway can be called as the lifeline of Ladakh and it will be a sheer pleasure to travel in this pass on your Royal Enfield.

 [Check out the places to visit in a Leh Ladakh tour]

 A drive through the Grand Trunk Road provides a running pageant of the various facades of India, from the oil tankers from Assam, the colorful Tata trucks from Punjab, dazzling buses, to the bare foot sadhus and a wandering livestock.
 It is one of South Asia’s oldest and longest major roads and has linked the eastern and western regions of the Indian subcontinent for many decades.
 Rudyard Kipling once referred to this road in his novel – Kim, as ‘a river of life such as this exists nowhere else in the world’.